What is Private Wealth Management?

 Private Wealth Management (PWM) involves the management of assets of high-net-worth individuals (HNWI) or accredited investors.
 Private wealth managers create a close working relationship with wealthy clients to understand their financial needs and to help build a portfolio that achieves the client’s financial goals.
 They provide a range of services, including portfolio management, estate planning, mortgage planning, asset protection, tax management, and other financial services.
 Private wealth management services are provided by large corporate entities, independent financial advisors, and portfolio managers who specialize in working with wealthy private clients.

 Large U.S. financial institutions such as JP Morgan and Goldman Sachs run a specific private wealth management business unit with investment specialists and client advisors to cater to HNWI.
 Since wealthy individuals lack the time and knowledge to manage their wealth efficiently, they consult with private wealth managers with significant experience in managing finances for private individuals.
 The manager designs an investment strategy and proposes investment products that are in line with the client’s financial goals and risk tolerance.
 Most clients work with a single wealth manager, who takes inputs from the client’s attorney, accountants, and insurance agents.

-A high net worth individual is an individual with a minimum of $1 million in liquid financial assets.
-A person with less than $1 million but more than $100,000 is referred to as sub-HNWI or affluent investor.
+A high-net-worth individual is an individual with a minimum of $1 million in liquid financial assets.
+A person with less than $1 million but more than $100,000 is referred to as a sub-HNWI or affluent investor.
 Those with liquid financial assets exceeding $5 million are considered very HNWI.
-Ultra high net worth investors are those with over $30 million in investable assets.
+Ultra-high-net-worth investors are those with over $30 million in investable assets.
 According to the United States Securities and Exchange Commission, individuals with liquid assets in excess of $1 million, excluding their primary residence, are referred to as accredited investors.

 Functions of Private Wealth Management